 It’s usual to think about technical skills when recruiting to a board – finance, HR, law etc. But think beyond this in respect of diversity – think about the following:

-The Charity Commission states that ‘’the term diversity includes the nine protective characteristics from the Equal Act of 2010 as well as different backgrounds, life experiences, career paths and diversity of thought.
+The Charity Commission states that ‘’the term diversity includes the nine protective characteristics from the Equal Act of 2010 as well as different backgrounds, life experiences, career paths, and diversity of thought.
 Boards should try and recruit people who think in different ways as well as those who come from different backgrounds.’’

 At a recent webinar hosted by Getting on Board and focusing on “Diversifying your Trustee Board”, Penny Wilson highlighted several barriers that we might need to re-consider which will lead to attracting a more diverse pool of candidates.

-Given the current makeup of charity Boards, it’s important to realise that potential Trustees bringing diversity probably haven’t sat on a board so removing this barrier can be a great step in opening up the pool of candidates.
-The experience these people bring is a lot more valuable than whether they have previous Trustee experience, which is something that can be learnt and training can be provided on charity governance.
+Given the current makeup of charity Boards, it’s important to realize that potential Trustees bringing diversity probably haven’t sat on a board so removing this barrier can be a great step in opening up the pool of candidates.
+The experience these people bring is a lot more valuable than whether they have previous Trustee experience, which is something that can be learned and training can be provided on charity governance.

 Another barrier can be to have a degree, is it really necessary for your prospective trustee to have this to perform their duties?
 This would preclude any people who didn’t have the opportunity to pursue higher education so removing this criteria will also open up the pool of diverse candidates.

 It’s also important to think of the language that is used in adverts and job descriptions.
 If you’re looking to add Trustees from all walks of life, including younger Trustees, using words like senior/executive/significant experience can be off-putting for some candidates.